 without the overhead of the stuff I don't need and/or want.

 A small vmstat-like tool displaying the overall kernel cpu load.
-Sometimes usefull to
+Sometimes useful to

 figure out if you cputime is spend in userland, normal kernel code, irq